Photo by Nathan Anderson on Unsplash

 I'd love to hear your experiences with these patterns.
 Have you seen these trends play out in your industry?
 How do you use this kind of data to inform your career or hiring decisions?

 Note: Data points cited are from 2022-2024 reports and surveys.
-For the most current statistics, it's recommended to check the original sources.
+For the most current statistics, I recommend checking the original sources.